UNM Los Alamos

 9. I see a Bond 3 (also known as the GO Bond) on the ballot too.
 How is this different?

 Bond 3 is asking for statewide higher education funding.
 These bonds will not raise taxes because they will come online as other bonds are sunsetting.
-The UNM-LA Bond would specifically improve the Los Alamos campus.
+The UNM-LA Bonds would specifically improve the Los Alamos campus.
 County residents may also recall that there was a school bond on the ballot last year.
 Those bonds did not increase taxes.
 For more information on Bond 3, visit investinbond3.com

 10. When is the election?